codacy/docs/docs/user-guide/your-repositories/managing-branches.md

-# Managing Branches
+# Managing branches

-Codacy supports analysis on multiple branches on your git repositories
+Codacy supports analysis on multiple branches on your git repositories.

 ## Main branch

 By default, Codacy will automatically trigger analysis on the **master** branch only.

-You can redefine your Main branch by going to repository **Settings** -> **Branches** tab.
+You can redefine your Main branch by going to repository **Settings**, tab **Branches**.

 ## Pull Request